fadymohyeldeen/ticketflow-frontend/README.md

 npm install
 ```

+3. Set up environment variables:

+   Create a `.env` file in the root directory with the necessary variables.

-3. Start the development server:
+4. Start the development server:

 ```bash
 npm run dev
 ```

-The application will be available at `http://localhost:5173` by default.

 ## Backend API